Discover unique ideas to make your office Christmas party unforgettable.

 Another Christmas movie classic.

-The movie has a very distinctive look which makes planning the decoration easier (i.e an extravagant house that’s heavily decorated for Christmas).
+The movie has a very distinctive look which makes planning the decoration easier (for example, an extravagant house that is heavily decorated for Christmas).

 A Christmas Masquerade Ball

-Unlike a full fancy dress party, it’s easy for guests to be on theme and they can remove the mask later on in the evening (after the pictures) if they grow tired of them.
+Unlike a full fancy dress party, it is easy for guests to be on theme and they can remove the mask later in the evening after the photos if they grow tired of them.

 When it comes to entertainment, the possibilities are endless.
-Below, we’ve listed a few of our favourite forms of entertainment that are well suited to Christmas parties.
+Below, we have listed a few of our favourite options that work really well for an office Christmas party.
 If you want more ideas, check out our separate article on easy corporate entertainment ideas.

 DJ